thermondo/heroku-buildpack-tex/README.md

 Custom TeX Live version
 -----------------------
 By default the latest TeX Live version will be installed.
-You can customize the path to the repository to be used by adding a file called `.texlive-repository` to your project.
+You can customize the path to the repository to be used by adding a file called `texlive.repository` to your project.
 It should contain only the path to the location of the TeX Live repository that you want to use without trailing `/`.
 For example:

     ftp://tug.org/historic/systems/texlive/2016/tlnet-final